 Miss Teagle made us write poems, book reviews and stories, and every week she would read one of them out, always from a different child so that no-one was left out.
 It wasn’t until years later that we actually recognised how scrupulously fair she had been, making sure that everyone had their little moment in the limelight.
 At the time, we just knew that we all wanted to be picked, to have her praise because as she read the story, she would always point out exactly what was right about it, even if only one tiny thing, that she could highlight to us all as a positive.
 She used these positive points to teach us about styles and language, but probably more importantly, to encourage the writers.

 We were not a class of prodigies, just normal 10 year olds who on the whole didn’t want to be at school and who were already getting used to a hierarchy where the clever ones got encouraged, the “stupid” ones got told off and the ones in the middle were overlooked.
 But to Miss Teagle, we were all equal, with something valuable we could talk or write about – all we needed was someone to listen and to guide us.
 We came out of her class with an understanding of the power of words, that if we read widely, we could learn anything we wanted and that we could open up new worlds for ourselves.

 Of all the things she taught us, the most important was that she gave us the power to think and to dream, to realise that we all have potential to be creative in some shape or form and we just need some support and encouragement.
 Her lasting influence on me is that this is what drives me in my work with my clients.

 Who was your favourite teacher?
 What made them special?
 And how might you tap into / emulate that to support your creative practice?

 Interested in coaching and how you could use your creativity to inspire others?
-Book a free 30 minute Light the Blue Touchpaper session.
+Then check out how we could work together and get in touch.